 These symptoms can make it extremely difficult to navigate daily life.
 People who have suffered TBIs often struggle to hold down jobs because of these memory issues alone.
 That is why many victims seek compensation for their injuries and lost wages, as well as for any medical expenses related to their TBI.

 If you have sustained a TBI due to the actions of another, it is likely that you qualify to seek compensation via a legal claim.
-Our attorneys at McGinn, Montoya, Love & Curry, PA (MMLC) will help you sort out all the legal aspects of your injury.
+Our attorneys at McGinn Montoya Love Curry & Sievers PA, PA (MMLCS) will help you sort out all the legal aspects of your injury.
 Contact us online today to arrange for a free consultation with an acclaimed attorney.